 The Book Of Mormon Tickets - Prince Of Wales Theatre

-This hilarious show focuses on a pair of teenage Mormons who are sent on a mission to a dangerous part of Uganda to spread the word.
-What follows is a complete riot of song and dance numbers mixed with profanity, mayhem, and outrage!
+This hilarious show focuses on a pair of teenage Mormons sent on a mission to a dangerous part of Uganda to spread the word.
+What follows is a complete riot of song and dance numbers, mixed with profanity, mayhem, and outrage!

-The Book Of Mormon doesn't take itself too seriously and far from offending, the show has been so far embraced by all - including Mormons by managing to be mocking, outrageous, and satirical but also surprisingly moral.
+The Book Of Mormon doesn't take itself too seriously, and far from offending, the show has been embraced by all - including Mormons - by being mocking, outrageous, and satirical, but also surprisingly moral.
 This is a must-see musical and is one of the hottest tickets in town!

-The Prince of Wales Theatre is a medium size West End theatre located in Coventry Street on the corner of Leicester Square and right in the very heart of London's theatreland with a capacity of 1135 seats on two levels.
+The Prince of Wales Theatre is a medium-sized West End theatre on Leicester Square in the heart of London's theatreland with two levels of seating and a capacity of 1135.

-The expansive Stalls level on the ground floor wraps around the stage, with a wide Circle area overhang located above.
-The theatre has a varying degree of view quality from all seats with the most expensive and premium seats located in the centre of the Stalls which offer the best view of the action.
-The front of the Circle is also a good vantage point for a great panoramic view of the stage.
+The expansive Stalls section wraps around the stage with the wide Circle area overhang located above.
+The theatre has a varying degree of viewing quality, with premium seats found in the centre of the Stalls providing the best views.
+The front of the Circle is also a good vantage point with a panoramic view of the stage.

-Value in the Prince Of Wales theatre can be found in the cheaper seats towards the rear of both sections and the seats towards the ends of each row.
-These seats are not necessarily restricted but do offer a side view of the stage which may cut off minimal parts of the action.
-Bargain hunters looking for lastminute shows or cheap Book Of Mormon tickets can find extra value in the midweek matinee performances which tend to be cheaper
+Value can be found in the cheaper seats towards the rear of both sections and seats towards the ends of each row.
+These seats offer a side view of the stage that may cut off minimal parts of the action and reflect in their price.
+Bargain hunters searching for last-minute shows or cheap Book Of Mormon tickets can find value in the midweek matinee performances.

 Are The Book Of Mormon Tickets Expensive?